gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/about_this_guide.rst

 It documents the features of the compiler and tools, and explains how to use them to build Ada applications.

-GNAT implements Ada 95, Ada 2005, Ada 2012, and Ada 202x, and it may also be invoked in Ada 83 compatibility mode.
+GNAT implements Ada 95, Ada 2005, Ada 2012, and Ada 2022.
+You may
-By default, GNAT assumes Ada 2012, but you can override with a compiler switch (:ref:`Compiling_Different_Versions_of_Ada`) to explicitly specify the language version.
-Throughout this manual, references to 'Ada' without a year suffix apply to all Ada versions of the language, starting with Ada 95.
+also invoke it in Ada 83 compatibility mode.
+By default, GNAT assumes Ada 2012, but you can use a compiler switch (:ref:`Compiling_Different_Versions_of_Ada`) to explicitly specify the language version.
+Throughout this manual, references to 'Ada' without a year suffix apply to all versions of the Ada language starting with Ada 95.

 What This Guide Contains
 ========================